-The Assassin Rogue in D&D 5e represents that iconic ability of the rogue to quickly and silently take out a high-priority target.
+The Assassin Rogue in D&D 5e represents that iconic ability of the Rogue to quickly and silently take out a high-priority target.
 These characters strike suddenly and aim to be as decisive in their strikes as possible.

 By the time the hobgoblin realizes that he is being attacked, it’s too late.
 He lets out a single silent whimper as he falls to the ground.